-Discount Rate

-The discount rate used to measure the total pension liability was set equal to the Bond Buyer General Obligations 20-Bond Municipal Bond Index, or 7.4 percent for the June 30, 2022, measurement date.
+Discount Rate.
+The discount rate used to measure the total pension liability was based on the 2021Economic experience study for the Washington State retirement plans and based on the results of the GASB 67/68 required crossover test, or 7.0 percent for the June 30, 2023, measurement date.